 Comfort & Fit – 4.5/5 Almost Perfect

-High comfort with a stable fit, but not perfect.
+You can experience high comfort with a stable fit on both models since the housing and accessories remain the same.
+But it’s not perfect.
 Read below to find out more.

-The Samsung Galaxy Buds+ look similar to other true wireless earbuds.
+The Samsung Galaxy Buds and Buds+ look very similar compared to other true wireless earbuds.
 You get to choose from 3 sizes of silicone eartips and cushions that attach to your outer ear.

 Right off the bat, the fit is fantastic.
 They don’t budge or move much.
 You can easily use them for working out or shake your head to the rhythm.
 Though, you do have to rarely readjust them to keep them feel right.